Nursing Jobs and Careers

 - Nurse Practitioner (NP)

 Specialized nursing jobs certainly offer choice.
 Discovering the right nursing specialty for you depends on the direction in which you plan to take your career and, of course, where your passion lies.

-As an example, nurses interested in direct patient care might aim for a career in adult nursing, parent-child nursing, pediatric nursing or one of the many other nursing jobs that involves individualized treatment.
+As an example, nurses interested in direct patient care might aim for a career in adult nursing, parent-child nursing, pediatric nursing or one of the many other nursing jobs that involve individualized treatment.
 On the other hand, nurses who want to help promote positive health habits and prevent the spread of disease among communities might specialize in public health nursing.
 Nursing informatics gives nurses with a penchant for technology another career alternative.

 Along with hospitals and physicians’ offices, nurses work in the following environments:

 - Nursing homes

 - In the case of some specialties, patients’ homes.